Swiss-Polar-Institute/spi-media-gallery/README.md

 spi-media-gallery is a Django application developed for Swiss Polar Institute (SPI), currently used internally.

 This is a Django application developed by the Swiss Polar Institute (SPI) and used internally since September 2019.
 The license is MIT: feel free to use it.
-If you need any help (there are no installation documentation at the moment) contact Carles Pina i Estany (https://github.com/cpina, github@pina.cat) or leave an issue.
+If you need any help (there are no installation documentation at the moment) contact Carles Pina i Estany (https://github.com/cpina, carles.pinaestany@epfl.ch) or leave an issue.

 project used internally by the Swiss Polar Institute